kschab/iterative-characteristic-modes/README.md

 - `fastflag` : this flag precalculates a matrix inverse to accelerate emulation of a full-wave solver
 - `plotting` : this flag enables or disables plotting

+By default, the modified Gram-Schmidt procedure is used in place of the Gram-Schmidt process described in Steps 8 and 9 of Algorithm 2 in [1].
+This can be disabled by setting `mgs = 0`.

 ## Timing and performance

-The computational cost of calculating characteristic modes using the full scattering dyadic versus the iterative algorithm can be assessed by disabling the plotting and full-wave acceleration features (`fastflag = 0` and `plotting = 0`).
+Live plot updates greatly increase the apparent time of the iterative algorithm.
+To accurately assess the relative computational cost of calculating characteristic modes using the full scattering dyadic versus the iterative algorithm, disable the plotting and full-wave acceleration features (`fastflag = 0` and `plotting = 0`).
 With these settings, along with no undersampling (`undersampling = 1`), the following computational times, numbers of iterations, and numbers of modes with modal significance greater than 0.01 were obtained on a MacBook Air (M1, 2020):

 |   | ka = 0.1π | ka = π | ka = 10π |
 | ------------- | ------------- | -- | -- |